tclahr/uac/README.md

 UAC was created for Incident Responders, Forensic Analysts, Auditors and System Administrators to facilitate and speed up data collection, and depend less on remote support.

+You can use your own validated tools during artifacts collection.
+They will be used instead of the built-in ones provided by the target system.
+Please refer to ```bin/README.txt``` for more information.

 ## Contributing to the project
 We welcome contributions to the uac Project in many forms.
 There's always plenty to do!
 Full details of how to contribute to this project are documented in the [CONTRIBUTING.md](CONTRIBUTING.md) file.